Genome-Factory: A Library for Tuning, Deploying, and Interpreting Genomic Foundation Models: Framework

 \section{{\methodac}~Framework}

 \methodac~comprises six core modules to unify the workflow for genomic models.
 The Genome Collector (\cref{subsec:collector}) simplifies data retrieval (e.g., from NCBI \cite{geer2010ncbi}) and integrates preprocessing pipelines.
-The preprocessing includes the quality control steps, such as sequence-length filtering, GC content normalization, and correction of ambiguous bases.
+The preprocessing includes the quality control steps, such as sequence-length filtering, GC content normalization, and correction of N nucleotide.
 It also supports task-specific dataset builders for histone modification, enhancer, and promoter classification, with automated region extraction, chromosome-name harmonization, and labeling.
 Model Loader (\cref{subsec:loader}) and Model Trainer (\cref{subsec:trainer}) handle model loading and fine-tuning.
 They support both full and parameter-efficient methods, such as LoRA and adapters for classification and regression tasks.
 The Inference Engine (\cref{subsec:inference}) enables embedding extraction and sequence generation with pre-trained genomic foundation models.
-The Benchmarker (\cref{subsec:benchmark}) provides tools and datasets for model evaluation and comparison across tasks.
+The Benchmarker (\cref{subsec:benchmark}) provides essential tools and datasets for rigorous model evaluation and comparison across tasks.
 The Biological Interpreter (\cref{subsec:Interpreter}) delivers interpretability via a sparse auto-encoder.
 It learns near-monosemantic latent units from model embeddings and links them to interpretable genomic features (e.g., motif presence, sequence length) through regression on external biological readouts.
 Users can access \methodac~through a zero-code command-line interface or an interactive web-based user interface (\cref{subsec:webui}).
-This design supports both flexibility for advanced users and scalability for diverse genomic applications.
+This design supports both flexibility and scalability for diverse applications.
+We provide an overview of \methodac~in \cref{fig:overview}, and {\bf detailed usage examples} in \cref{app_sec:use}.